 Our Strategies Codes Pages We will work to implement weed management strategies across our local government area.
 We will protect and improve our natural areas and ecosystems, including Hassans Walls Reserve, Farmers Creek and other waterways.
-NE2.1 NE2.2 116 116-117 We will deliver sustainability and environmental education programs to local communities, groups and schools We will respect and protect the region's Aboriginal heritage assets.
-NE2.3 CC2.1, NE2.4 117 61, 119
+NE2.1 NE2.2 116 116-117 • We will deliver sustainability and environmental education programs to local communities, groups and schools NE2.3 CC2.1, NE2.4 117 61, 119